cristianku/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### **3. Model trainings:**

+As you can see below I have decided for a trainin rate very small 0.0001, because I prefer to do more epochs ( altough it takes longer ) , but to adjust the weights slower.

+Overall the problem here is that the Network learn very quickly to fit the Training Dataset, but when it comes to validation dataset, the fit is not quite good enogh ( should be at least 0.93 to pass the test ).

+I have tried introducing dropouts from 10% to 70%, it helps but not enough.

+As you can see later the solution is to Augment the images introducing rotation and other effects...

 #### **The first try is by using a drop of 10% , learning rage of 0.0001 , 10 epochs, and a batch_size of 256:**